kovachben/BlackjackERAU/README.md

 Goal:
 - Have a hand value closer to 21 than the dealer's hand without going over 21.
-- If your hand goes over 21, you lose automatically (ìBustî).
+- If your hand goes over 21, you lose automatically (‚ÄúBust‚Äù).

 Dealing: Each player and the dealer get two cards.
 - Players' cards are face-up.